openfort-xyz/ecosystem-sample/README.md

 The Ecosystem Wallet is a complete solution for managing digital assets within the ecosystem:

 - `frontend`: Contains the user interface for the wallet, including pages for sending transactions, adding funds, signing messages, managing session keys, and more.
-- `backend`: Houses the server-side logic, currently focused on supporting non-custodial wallets and managing Stripe onramping sessions.
+- `backend`: Houses the server-side logic, currently focused on supporting non-custodial wallets and providing onramping sessions.

 For more information, refer to the [Wallet UI README](./wallet-ui/README.md).